jcervas/redistricting/TN-House-2022/readme.md

 ## Seed Plans

 Using the parameters described above, I created two seed plans in Dave's Redistricting App.
 The plans are generated using only the 90 non-urban counties (excluding Shelby, Davidson, Knox, Hamilton, and Rutherford counties; see [Figure 1]{#fig-vtd}).
-In order to use a computer to generate plans using monte-carlo methods, one must limit the number of units that will be aggregated.
+In order to use a computer to generate plans using Markov chain methods, one must limit the number of units that will be aggregated.
 Because the enacted plan splits precincts indiscriminately, it can not be used to "seed" the computer algorithm.
 I therefore create these starting plans from scratch avoiding splits of precincts.
 All plans I create avoid splitting any precinct.

 In the first plan, I drew 59 districts.
 These plans assume that Shelby County contains 13 districts.
 Plans that include 59 districts outside the urban counties will be given the code word "Apple" as I refer to them throughout this report.

 In the second plan, I drew 58 districts.
 In this plan, Shelby County has 14 districts.
 Plans of this nature will be referred to as "Orange".

 These plans both adhere to what I call the "n-1" rule.
 No county is split unless necessary for population deviation.
 I used no racial information except to ensure the creation of a single Black-majority district in rural southwestern TN, nor did I use any partisan information.
-Though no effort like this can guarantee compliance with the Voting Rights Act, the court record indicates that 9 VRA compliant districts are found in Shelby County, 2 in Davidson County, and 1 in Hamilton County, which is preserved.
+Though no effort like this can guarantee compliance with the Voting Rights Act, the court record indicates that 9 VRA compliant districts are found in Shelby County, 2 in Davidson County, and 1 in Hamilton County, all of which is preserved in the five urban counties not redrawn.
 One additional VRA district spans Hardeman, Madison, and Haywood counties; For this district, I ensure that it contains a Black voting age population of at least 51%, which can be achieved without splitting either Hardeman or Haywood counties (which have a combined population of 43,326).

 ### Table 3 - Seed Plans Descriptive Data {#tab-3}